mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-ci-server-on-osx.md

 This is where Bamboo will put all the customizations and build plan details.

-Now you should run `bin/start-bamboo.sh`, again as bamboo user.
+Now you should run `bin/start-bamboo.sh`.

 {% highlight bash %}
-su bamboo
 ./bin/start-bamboo.sh
 {% endhighlight %}

-Bamboo is now running [http://localhost:8085/](http://localhost:8085/).
+Bamboo is now running on [http://localhost:8085/](http://localhost:8085/).

 ## Configure